bazelbuild/bazel/site/en/remote/output-directories.md

                                               This contains the persistent record of the file metadata (timestamps, and perhaps eventually also MD5 sums) used by the FilesystemValueChecker.
-      action_outs/                        <== Action output directory.
-This contains a file with the stdout/stderr for every action from the most recent bazel run that produced output.
       command.log                         <== A copy of the stdout/stderr output from the most recent bazel command.
       external/                           <== The directory that remote repositories are